olalellingsen/ntnu/README.md

 - Group project: making an Android game using Kotlin and Firebase

+### IT2805 - Web Technologies

+- Group project: website for a big band

 ### IT2810 - Web Development

-- Group project: making two different web-dev projects using React and MongoDB
+- Group project: two different web-dev projects using React and MongoDB

 ### IT3212 - Data Powered Software